openmrs/openmrs-esm-core/docs/main/data.md

 Endpoints from the FHIR Module should always be preferred, when they are available.
 FHIR is an interoperability standard which OpenMRS supports.

-Some data is available using higher-level functions or React Hooks provided by `@openmrs/esm-framework`.
+Some data is available using higher-level functions or custom React Hooks provided by `@openmrs/esm-framework`.
 These should be used when available.

 All of this functionality (React hooks excepted) is provided by the